harshhmaniya/Solar-Irradiance-Prediction/README.md

-Here is a suggested README.md for your Solar Irradiance Prediction project on GitHub:

 ## Solar Irradiance Prediction

 This project aims to predict solar irradiance levels using machine learning techniques.
 By leveraging historical weather data, the goal is to develop an accurate forecasting model that can optimize solar energy generation.